floriandejonckheere/utu-thesis/thesis/chapters/03-background.typ

 In a microservice architecture, a software system is decomposed into a set of small, independent deployment units that communicate with each other using lightweight protocols such as HTTP or messaging queues.
 Microservices promote the separation of concerns and decentralized governance @fowler_lewis_2014.
 Each microservice is a separate codebase, which makes it easier to develop and deploy the system incrementally.
-The architecture is designed to be resilient to failures, and allows for scaling individual services independently.
+The architecture is designed to be resilient to failures, and allows for scaling individual microservices independently.
 In modern software engineering, microservices are a key concept in building flexible, scalable, and maintainable software systems.

 While #acr("SOA") and microservices share many similarities, there are some key differences between the two architectural styles.